WELCOME TO NANOCONSERVATION

 Despite their compatibility with calcareous substrates, current nanolime treatments face limitations due to existing commercial products’ inability to penetrate fine-grained and low-porosity substrates effectively.

-NanoConservation research aims to address this by developing a state of the art and safe consolidation technology using commercialised nanolimes applied with patent-pending application techniques, to enhance in-depth penetration and improve overall consolidation performance.
+NanoConservation research aims to address this issue by developing a state of the art and safe consolidation technology using commercialised nanolimes applied with patent-pending application techniques, thus enhancing the in-depth penetration and overall consolidation performance.
+As it stands, one of the application technique named: “nano Electro Application Technique” (nEAT), is under commercialisation process and will soon be trialled in the built heritage conservation sector.

 The Problem